talktogproject/ethicsteacher/integrity-misconduct.md

 ### **Data fabrication or falsification**

 In an infamous case of scientific fraud, a social psychologist published papers using [datasets that were made up or modified to suit his research hypotheses](https://www.apa.org/science/about/psa/2011/12/diederik-stapel).
-Many papers had been retracted, and a report stated that the misconduct had negatively affected the careers of colleagues and graduate students who published papers with him.
+Many of his papers were retracted.
+A report also stated that the misconduct had negatively affected the careers of colleagues and graduate students who published papers with him.

 ### **Plagiarism**

 [According to the APA](https://apastyle.apa.org/style-grammar-guidelines/citations/plagiarism), plagiarism "is the act of presenting the words, ideas, or images of another as your own; it denies authors or creators of content the credit they are due".
 An example is failing to cite the original article where a quote, idea, or image was first published.
 This also incldues self-plagiarism; for example, if an author publishes the same study in two different journals.
-There may be grey areas and acceptable uses of previous work, such as minor citation errors, and students who publish peer-reviewed articles based on their thesis work.
-[Go to the APA Style website for more information](https://apastyle.apa.org/style-grammar-guidelines/citations/plagiarism).
+There may be grey areas and acceptable uses of previous work, such as minor citation errors and students who publish peer-reviewed articles based on their thesis work.
+[Go to the APA Style website for more information about plagiarism](https://apastyle.apa.org/style-grammar-guidelines/citations/plagiarism).

 ### **Undisclosed conflicts of interest**